 1. What is Project Finance?

 Project Finance is the financing of long-term.
 It includes industrial and infrastructure projects.
 Along with public services using a limited recourse financial structure.
 Thus, project finance in India addresses the funding requirements for the exclusive project.
 We can say that in Project funding, the project is secure when the project has been completed.
 The revenue generated by it will be used to repay the loan.
 Project financing relies on the project’s cash flow for repayment.
-With the project’s assets, rights, and interests are held as secondary collateral.
+The project’s assets, rights, and interests are held as secondary collateral.

 a.
 Non-recourse Financing